Do You Need a Dermatologist for Cosmetic Neurotoxin Injections?

 Plastic surgery involves reconstruction.

 Cosmetic surgery, on the other hand, focuses on body enhancement.
-Many people opt to undergo plastic surgery to achieve the body or feature that they desire.
+Many people opt to undergo plastic surgery to achieve their desired body or features.

 - Tummy tuck